 All 3 of these I carry and rep when I’m on duty and for my EDC.
 I wouldn’t recommend it if I didn’t trust my life to it myself.

 As valuable as Dr. Gary Roberts is, I completely disagree with his “one size fits all” approach to many things, including first aid kits.
 His idea of a first aid kit looks something like this:

-And while a lot of that gear is very, very quality it usually isn’t feasible for people to be hauling around a loadout meant for a combat medic.
+A lot of that gear is very, very quality; however it usually isn’t feasible for people to be hauling around a loadout meant for a combat medic.
 (This is how Dr. Roberts got his start before becoming a very accomplished trauma surgeon, by the way.
 Again, this isn’t discounting his research and work, merely the contexts in which they are applied.)
-As I’ve mentioned before: everyone’s circumstances are a little bit different.
-So, first aid kits are going to vary.
+Everyone’s circumstances are a little bit different.
+So, the kinds of first aid kit you will need for yourself are going to vary.
 Keeping with the theme of commonality, as I have with my other articles, I’m going to break this down into 4 main categories.
 They are:

 -Car Kit/stationed in a building